wgu-opensource/osmt/README.md

 ## Getting started
 Follow the steps in the [Pre-requisites](README.md#pre-requisites) and [Running the Quickstart](README.md#running-the-quickstart) sections to bootstrap a local Quickstart OSMT instance (you can see more details in the [Quickstart Configuration](README.md#quickstart-configuration) section).
 * NOTE: A Quickstart OSMT instance should be for demo purposes only.
 The data is stored on a Docker volume.
 Unless your organization has taken technical steps to ensure the backing data will remain available, you should consider Quickstart data to be temporary.
 If you create RSDs or Collections, you should export them before shutting down the Quickstart.
-See the How-To section of osmt.io for more information on exporting.
+See the [How-To](https://osmt.io/docs.html) section of osmt.io for more information on exporting.
 * Please have the right technical people in your organization deploy a production OSMT instance before making any real investment in effort for building skills.

 ### Using the OSMT development utility (`osmt_cli.sh`)
 The OSMT source code includes a utility named `osmt_cli.sh`, in the project root directory. `osmt_cli.sh` simplifies setting up an OSMT environment and doing routine tasks.
 It uses BASH, and works on MacOS and Linux.
 It may work with a BASH interpreter in Windows, but we have not yet tested this.
 You can run `./osmt_cli.sh -h` for the help text.
+* `osmt_cli.sh` uses git to help identify directory context.
+If you downloaded the source code as a ZIP file, you will need to have git installed to use `osmt_cli.sh`.

 ### Pre-requisites
 1. Obtain a "free developer" Okta account.
 This is required to log in to a local OSMT.
 Please follow the steps in [OAuth2 and Okta Configuration](README.md#oauth2-and-okta-configuration) below, and return here when complete.
 You can refer to [Environment files for Quickstart and Development Stacks](README.md#environment-files-for-quickstart-and-development-stacks) for more details.